HIV-hero-image-TA-HIV.jpgHiv-HeroBanner-Desktop

 We know it will take more than medicine alone to end the HIV epidemic for everyone, everywhere.

 The social, cultural and structural barriers that exist in our world need to be addressed as part of global HIV elimination efforts.
 We have a long history of working alongside the HIV community to achieve more equitable access to HIV care and services.
-Our cutting-edge research programs focus on the needs of people who are disproportionately impacted by HIV and traditionally underrepresented in studies.
+Our cutting-edge research programs focus on the needs of people who are disproportionately impacted by HIV and who have been and traditionally underrepresented in studies.
 And through unique partnerships and access programs, we're working to improve HIV treatment and prevention education, support systems and policies that help facilitate broader uptake of medications and eliminate stigma and other barriers to care.

 Our Impact to Date